MinightDev/Monzed-Agency/README.md

-# Monzed Creative Agency 🚀
+# Monzed - Creative Agency: Think, Design, Develop & Launch

 <p align="center">
   <img src="https://monzed.com/wp-content/uploads/2025/02/MONZED-TRANSP.png" alt="Autoshorts logo" width="400">
 </p>

+# Monzed Creative Agency 🚀
 At Monzed, we bring your ideas to life!
 Whether you're launching a new business or taking an existing one to the next level, we provide high-quality, affordable services to help your brand thrive.

 ## Services We Offer